christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-ii.md

 date: 2015-12-03T20:10:08-07:00
 ---

 In the [previous post][previous] post, I outlined why [DevOps is not about efficiency][previous], and how our old ways of looking at "complicated" problems by solving for efficiency first is actually not effective or flexible in our now very [complex world][complex].
 In fact, **letting go of our century-long instincts to apply reductionist management theories** to create efficient workplaces may lead to building complex systems a little more *effectively* with room for flexibility and innovation.
 And at the end of the day [innovation powers our companies forward, not efficiently protecting what we already have][efficiency-myth].
+To voice an opinion, let me know [@christianposta][twitter]

 The motivation, by the way, for writing this post(s) is to connect the dots somehow with what I've seen first hand, and participated in at a [particularly heralded DevOps Internet Unicorn][reality] and what I see at enterprises that I visit to do architectural assessments, distributed-systems implementations, cloud-native applications, microservices, DevOps, etc. ... in fact, it's all highly related... as [@littleidea][littleidea] on twitter recently tweeted